Bangladesh protests against Myanmar troops at border where Rohingya shelter

-DHAKA (Reuters) - Bangladesh summoned Myanmar’s ambassador on Thursday over an increased security presence near their border where thousands of Rohingya Muslims have been sheltering just inside Myanmar, Bangladesh’s Ministry of Foreign Affairs said.
+DHAKA (Reuters) - Bangladesh summoned Myanmar’s ambassador on Thursday over an increased security presence near their border, where thousands of Rohingya Muslims have been sheltering just inside Myanmar, Bangladesh’s foreign ministry said.

-The United Nations refugee agency has expressed concern that thousands of people staying on the strip of land, dubbed “no man’s land” because it is beyond Myanmar’s border fence but on Myanmar’s side of a creek that marks the international border, would be forcibly returned without sufficient consideration for their safety.
+The United Nations refugee agency has expressed concern that thousands of people staying on the strip of land, dubbed“no man’s land” because it is beyond Myanmar’s border fence but on Myanmar’s side of a creek that marks the international border, would be forcibly returned without enough care for their safety.

 Nearly 700,000 Rohingya fled Myanmar for Bangladesh after insurgent attacks on Aug.
 25 sparked a military crackdown that the United Nations has said amounted to ethnic cleansing, with reports of arson attacks, murder and rape.

-About 5,300 people had been staying in a makeshift camp on the border line since late August, but roughly half moved to camps inside Bangladesh after the two countries met to discuss possible repatriation on Feb.
-20.
+About 5,300 people had been staying in a makeshift camp on the border line since late August, but roughly half moved to camps inside Bangladesh after the neighbours met to discuss possible repatriation on Feb.
+20. (See graphic: tmsnrt.rs/2CPnLCs)

 Several hundred of them have been moved back to the border line, two border guards said.

-On Thursday, Myanmar armed soldiers and police, estimated to number more than 200, came to the border fence and appeared to be moving heavy weapons including mortars to the area, said a Bangladesh army official and the two guards, all three of whom spoke on condition of anonymity.
+On Thursday, Myanmar armed soldiers and police, estimated to number more than 200, came to the border fence and appeared to be moving in heavy weapons, including mortars, said a Bangladesh army official and the two guards, all three of whom spoke on condition of anonymity.

 Dil Mohammed, a community leader among the roughly 950 Rohingya families staying at the border, said Myanmar officials used loudspeakers to tell them to move from the area.

+An official of Bangladesh’s border guard said Myanmar security forces fired one round on Thursday evening in an apparent attempt to scare those on the border, but no one was injured.

+“It looks like they attempted to push the Rohingya people on the zero line to Bangladesh,” Major Iqbal Ahmed told Reuters.

-The movement of troops so close to the border violated international norms, an official of Bangladesh’s border guard,
+The movement of troops so close to the border violated international norms, another Bangladesh border guard official,

 Brigadier General Mujibur Rahman, told Reuters.